Indranil-96/Weather-Forecast-App/README.md

 To install all dependencies- npm i

-To run the project- npm rin dev
+To run the project- npm run dev